 Read on to find out more about the key features to look out for when shopping for a new cooker hood.

-Or, if you want to head to the best cooker hood for your budget, go straight to our independent and in-depth cooker hood reviews.
+If you want to head to the best cooker hood for your budget, go straight to our round up of the best cooker hoods available now.

 Which type of cooker hood is best for my kitchen?

 To start with, you'll need to decide what type of cooker hood you want.
 This will mostly be determined by the size of your cooker, the style you are after, and your budget.

 There are several types of cooker hood to choose from.
 Not all retailers categorise them in the same ways, but we've summarised the main types below:

 Built-in cooker hoods (sometimes called integrated cooker hoods) fit inside a kitchen cabinet and are a good choice if you're short on space and don't want to make a feature of your cooker hood.
 They are suitable for standard-width or narrow cookers and hobs, so tend to be on the small side, usually measuring between 52-60cm wide.